Skip to content

 How to teach someone to drive

 You should have a conversation in advance to talk about what roads the learner wants to drive on, where they feel comfortable, and places where they may feel stressed or anxious.
-Before you head out, think about where and when you’re going to go, which manoeuvres to practice and what the weather conditions are expected to be.
+Before you head out, think about where and when you’re going to go for your practice sessions, which manoeuvres to practice and what the weather conditions are expected to be.

 When you are on the drive, you’ll need to make sure you’re following these rules: